W-E-A/3D-Speaker/README.md

 ## Introduction

-**This package is derived from https://github.com/modelscope/3D-Speaker, the core of the project folder `speakerlab` is not a standard package, this project will speakerlab separately packaged and distributed.**
+**This software package is derived from https://github.com/modelscope/3D-Speaker.
+The core part of the project folder "speakerlab" is not a standard software package.
+This project will separately package and distribute "speakerlab".**

 <p align="center">
     <br>